Double Taxation applications and claims: relief at source over-allowed: Recovery of tax where relief at source has been over-allowed

 Usually the issue of a direction is the first course of action.
 However, the two methods of recovery mentioned above can be used at the same time.
 An assessment can be made where it appears that this will reinforce HMRC’s chances of recovering the outstanding amount.

-Refer to Specialist Personal Tax, PT International Advisory any case where you think we should recover tax by assessment or direction.
+Refer to CSTD, Business, Assets & International, Assets Residence & Valuation any case where you think we should recover tax by assessment or direction.